anirbandas18/sharenow-coding-challenge/README.md

 11. All services have been assigned static IPs when running as docker containers where the subnet has a capacity of accommodating 2^25 -1 machines for scalability
 12. The algorithm to place cars within strategic polygons by matching the name of strategic polygons, has a time complexity of O(nm) where m is the number of cars and n is the number of strategic polygons
 13. The algorithm to check whether a point lies within or exactly on the boundary of a strategic polygon , has a time complexity of O(n) where n is the number of vertices in the strategic polygon
+14. Configuration store for all services in configuration-service is chosen as embedded because of non public git restriction

 ---
 ### REST API DOCUMENTATION